markcheret/footnotes/readme.txt

 - Beginning of translation to French

 = 1.6.5 =
-- Bugfix: Improve widgets registration, thanks to @felipelavinz code contribution
+- Bugfix: Improve widgets registration, thanks to @felipelavinz code contribution.
-- Update: Fix for deprecated PHP function create_function(), thanks to @psykonevro @daliasued bug reports, thanks to @felipelavinz code contribution
+- Update: Fix for deprecated PHP function create_function(), thanks to @psykonevro @daliasued bug reports, thanks to @felipelavinz code contribution.
 - Update: The CSS had been modified in order to show the tooltip numbers a little less higher than text
 - Bugfix: Fixed error on demo in backend